obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

 1. `path` (the path to the file that contains the task, that is, the folder and the filename)
 1. `folder` (the folder to the file that contains the task, which will be `/` for files in root of the vault)
 1. `filename` (the filename of the file that contains the task, without the `.md` extension)
+    *  Note that tasks from different notes with the same file name will be grouped together in the same group.

 File contents: